HeidiSteen/azure-docs/articles/search/search-what-is-azure-search.md

 ---
 title: Introduction to Azure Cognitive Search
 titleSuffix: Azure Cognitive Search
 description: Azure Cognitive  Search is a fully managed hosted cloud search service from Microsoft.
-Read feature descriptions, the development workflow, comparisons to other Microsoft search products, and how to get started.
+Learn about features, the development workflow, comparisons to other Microsoft search products, and how to get started.

 manager: nitinme
 author: HeidiSteen